2018–19 Stanford Cardinal women's basketball team

 The 2018–19 Stanford Cardinal women's basketball team represented Stanford University during the 2018–19 NCAA Division I women's basketball season.
 The Cardinal, led by thirty-third year head coach Tara VanDerveer, played their home games at the Maples Pavilion and are members of the Pac-12 Conference.
 They finished the season 31–5, 15–3 in Pac-12 play to finish in second place.
-They won the Pac-12 women's tournament by defeating Oregon and earns an automatic the NCAA women's tournament where they defeated UC Davis and BYU in the first and second rounds, Missouri State in the sweet sixteen before losing to Notre Dame in the elite eight.
+They won the Pac-12 women's tournament by defeating Oregon and earned an automatic the NCAA women's tournament.
+They defeated UC Davis and BYU in the first and second rounds, Missouri State in the sweet sixteen before losing to Notre Dame in the elite eight.